Charles De Gaulle

 The French will only be united under the threat of danger.
 How can you govern a country which as two hundred and forty-six varieties of cheese?

-The problem is that for a real quote there is a lot of variant wording in the reporting.
+The problem is that for a real quote there is a lot of variant wordings in the reporting.
 Not only do the words change but so does the number of cheeses.
 Sometimes we hear Charles mentioned a number as high as 265, and sometimes it's as low as 217.
 Such variations are almost a sure sign of a bogus quote.

 Besides, although the first sentence, "The French will unite, etc., etc." is something Charles might say, the quip about cheese is quite out of character.
 So sadly we must say that unless fuller documentation is given, we must conclude this mot is pas du général.